excaliburjs/excaliburjs.github.io/content/docs/quickstart.md

 }

 ```
-> ProTip&trade; Overriding a method like this will remove any built in excalibur functionality.
+> ProTip&trade; Overriding a method like this will remove any built-in Excalibur functionality.
 If you would like to call the original draw for example `ex.Actor.prototype.draw.call(this, ctx, delta)`

 Breakout needs some bricks to break.
 To do this we calculate our brick layout and add them to the current scene.